-High Point: It is difficult to locate a high point of a mostly frustrating season for Martin Truex, Jr. and the No. 78 team.
-However, his fourth place finish in the Hollywood Casino 400 at Kansas marked their first and only top-5 finish of 2014.
+High Point: It is difficult to locate a high point of a mostly frustrating season for Martin Truex Jr. and the No. 78 team.
+However, his fourth-place finish in the Hollywood Casino 400 at Kansas marked their first and only top-five finish of 2014.
 Perhaps the most notable observation about the finish is that it happened late in the season, just one week after a strong seventh-place showing at Dover.
 Back-to-back competitive runs could certainly be a sign that the new driver and team combination were starting to gel as the season came to a close.

-Off the track, the Martin Truex, Jr. Foundation’s annual “Catwalk for a Cause” was once again successful in raising thousands of dollars for kids with cancer and their families.
-See the video below that provides a glimpse of what this organization does for these young patients.
+Off the track, the Martin Truex Jr. Foundation’s annual “Catwalk for a Cause” was once again successful in raising thousands of dollars for kids with cancer and their families.

-Summary: Truex kicked off his 2014 campaign with a bang, putting his Furniture Row Racing Chevrolet on the outside pole for the Daytona 500.
-The euphoria was short-lived however, as he was caught up in a last lap wreck in his Budweiser Duel.
-While the standings will show an eighth-place finish, his Chevy SS sustained enough damage to relegate the team to their backup car, forcing them to forfeit their front row starting position for the Great American Race.
-Truex and Company remained positive about their chances, however their engine had other ideas, expiring after just 30 laps into the season opener, resulting in a last place finish.
+Summary: Truex kicked off his 2014 campaign with a bang, putting his FRR Chevrolet on the outside pole for the Daytona 500.
+The euphoria was short-lived however, as he was caught up in a last-lap wreck in his Budweiser Duel.
+While the standings will show an eighth-place finish, his Chevy SS sustained enough damage to relegate the team to their backup car, forcing them to forfeit their front-row starting position for the Great American Race.
+Truex and Company remained positive about their chances, however their engine had other ideas, expiring after just 30 laps into the season opener, resulting in a last-place finish.

-In summary, 2014 had to be disappointing for both a team that competed in the 2013 Chase for all ten races, and a driver that was in it for about a day.
-This team will certainly want to learn from what went right in their five top 10 finishes and build upon it in 2015.
+In summary, 2014 had to be disappointing for both a team that competed in the 2013 Chase for all 10 races, and a driver that was in it for about a day.
+This team will certainly want to learn from what went right in their five top-10 finishes and build upon it in 2015.